 Sweet mama, it’s Futurama!
 Hulu finally announced it: Futurama will return for its 11th season on July 24th, 2023, giving us the chance to check back in with Bender, Fry, Leela, and the rest of the Planet Express crew.

-Unfortunately, we won’t get the original 20 episodes we were promised when the season was announced in February last year.
+Unfortunately, we aren’t getting all of the 20 episodes promised when the season was announced in February last year.
 Hulu didn’t say why that is, but we can speculate.
 The ongoing Writers Guild of America strike is a possibility, and we’ve asked Hulu about that; we’ll update if we receive an answer.

 Anyway, here’s a teaser: